heroisaprinciple/aphablog/README.md

 4. `/articles/1/edit` to update a first article

-5. `/articles` to destroy an article
+5. `/articles/1` to destroy a first article

 We can render the new article to the page.
 But this is only render, it is not saved in the db.